 Nursing homes or assisted-living facilities.
 These sometimes offer short-term stays to give caregivers a break.

 Private care aides.
 These are professionals who help manage care and services.

 Caregiver support services.
 These can help caregivers recharge their batteries, meet others facing similar issues, find more information, and locate additional resources.

 Area agency on aging.
 It can help you find services in your area such as adult day care, caregiver support groups, and respite care.

 National organizations.
 Search for local chapters that help people with conditions such as Parkinson's, Alzheimer's, and stroke.
-These groups can provide resources and information about respite care and support groups.
+These groups can answer questions about respite care and support groups.